 Insurance contract law reform firmly back on the agenda

-Insurer uncertainty about the new Government’s prioritisation of insurance law reform came to an end recently following the introduction of not one, but two, Bills into Parliament.
+Insurer uncertainty about the new Government’s prioritisation of insurance law reform came to an end recently following the introduction of not one but two Bills into Parliament.
 The Insurance Contracts Bill, a member’s Bill, was drawn at the end of March, while the Government’s Contracts of Insurance Bill received its first reading in early May.
 We focus on the provisions in the Government Bill in this article.

 The Government Bill proposes many of the changes which have been the subject of multiple consultations over recent years.
 Insurers will be familiar with many of these proposals.